ironkayman/RebisTheory/rebis_theory.md

 ## Preface

-It is important to note, that at no point the timeline is considered a single true representation of events, but rather is a series of educated guesses based on game's content, - a theory, that achieves thematic consistency and a certain level of narrative satisfaction.
+It is important to note, that at no point the resulting timeline is considered a single true representation of events, but rather is a series of educated guesses, based on game's content, - a theory, that achieves thematic consistency and a certain level of narrative satisfaction.
 The resulting timeline presented further is an interpretation of those findings.

-But before that, 3 assumptions are made:
+For that, we will follow 3 rules:

 1. Rise of Knights is **not used** in the construction of the timeline due to being a cancelled project, unobtainable through regular means.
 2. Cut content is considered **not canon**, for example: